 - Sterilization techniques, including hand washing

 In order to maintain the IV certification, pharmacy technicians must complete continuing education courses.
 In general, pharmacy technicians can take additional courses offered by organizations like the NPTA or those offered by their employers or other educational facilities.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for pharmacy technicians are expected to increase by 20% between the years 2012 and 2022.
-This rapid growth is due to an increase in the elderly population who will need prescription drugs to treat a variety of diseases related to their increased lifespans.
-PayScale.com reported in September 2014 that pharmacy technicians earned median salaries of $30,876.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for pharmacy technicians are expected to increase by 7% between the years 2018 and 2028.
+This growth is due to an increase in the elderly population who will need prescription drugs to treat a variety of diseases related to their increased lifespans.
+PayScale.com reported in September 2019 that pharmacy technicians earned median salaries of $34,000.

 Pharmacy technicians may be responsible for labeling prescription bottles, processing prescription requests, handling administrative tasks, stocking shelves and preparing intravenous prescription drug solutions.
 In order to be qualified to prepare intravenous prescriptions, pharmacy technicians must have IV certification.